robotology/gym-ignition/README.md

 It is part of the new [Ignition Robotics](http://ignitionrobotics.org) suite developed by [Open Robotics](https://www.openrobotics.org/).

 Ignition Robotics is currently under heavy development.
-Though, it already offers enough functionalities for this project's aims:
+Though, it already offers enough functionalities that fit this project's aims:

 - Simulator-as-a-library
 - New modular architecture